lovexmm521/siyuan-custom-block/README.md

 ### Step 2: Understand and Configure the Project Structure

 Now, open the `siyuan-custom-block` folder with VS Code.
 We need to manually create some files and directories to set up our development framework.

+Then download the source code files from GitHub: [siyuan-custom-block](https://github.com/lovexmm521/siyuan-custom-block "null")

 **1. Create Directories and Files**Please create the corresponding folders and blank files in your project according to the structure below: